matro7sh/havoc-gosecdump/README.md

 >This module will upload the gosecdump binary to a temporary folder under windows  (it's better to use AppData or ProgramData)

+> This plugin embeds a compiled version of go-secdump, if ever the binary gets caught after upload, modify the code a little, recompile and it will pass

 # Usage

 Go to `Script > Script Manager ` and load the .py file